 No work has been conducted on the Eldorado Creek Placer Project in 2018.
+A small work program is planned for 2019.

 Montana Creek Placer Project

 The Montana Creek placer project is located 55 km south of Dawson City within the southern boundary of the Klondike Gold Fields.
 Approximately 60% of the Montana Creek property has been tested by 350 auger drill holes between 2005 and 2015 to locate and delineate White Channel Gravel 'pay streaks'.
 Gold was recovered from nearly 100% of the holes in the main target area.
 Drill results indicate gold-bearing gravels extend over a distance of more than 3 kilometers and remain open for expansion to the east and south.